East Lyme is Not EaSlime

 The CTMQ Experience

 As Stern notes above, all the food served here is good.
 I watched a couple on a date near me plow through a giant bowl of mussels while I waited.
-(It was better viewing than the stupid baseball game on TV.)
+(It was better viewing than the baseball game on TV.)

 Not having read the Roadfood review before my visit, I foolishly ordered the creamy broth chowder.
 For to me, a transplanted Delawarean, “chowder” to me is always the thick creamy stuff.
 Oh well, I’ll be sure to get the clear broth option at the other “best of” clam chowder joint.

 Regardless, this stuff was excellent.
 I’d eat clam chowder in the sun in 100 degree heat.
 That’s how much I love it.
 Flanders’ chowder was certainly better than any canned stuff I’ve ever had, but I don’t think it was the best I’ve ever had.
-It didn’t have the large chunks of potato and clam that I prefer and it was a little thicker than is idea.
+It didn’t have the large chunks of potato and clam that I prefer and it was a little thicker than is ideal.

 Granted, I was dining at the end of service and creamy soups tend to thicken while sitting in a giant pot all day, so I can forgive them that – especially when one realizes what would happen to a pot’s worth of Campbell’s clam chower sitting on a warmer all day.
 Gross.

 The service – even at the bar – was excellent and the soup was very, very good.
 I will note though that the fish market portion of the business is way overpriced to my mind.
 I’m sure it’s very good quality seafood, but I do better in Avon nearer my home and much farther away from the shoreline.
-Fancy that.